wesbos/es6-articles/16 - Santizing User Data with Tagged Templates.md

-These last couple examples we've been creating HTML and inserting it right into the DOM.
-If you have any sort of security background and you're probably screaming, "Wes, you must sanitize that data before you put it into the DOM!!!"
+These last [few](https://wesbos.com/template-strings-html/) [examples](http://wesbos.com/tagged-template-literals/) we've been creating HTML and inserting it right into the DOM.
+If you have any sort of security background and you're probably screaming, _**"Wes, you must sanitize that data before you put it into the DOM!!!"**_

 ### A Quick primer on XSS

-If you don't know what that means, essentially when you get data from a user, or whenever you're displaying data from an external (or even internal) source, you must make sure that the user isn't doing any Sneaky Pete stuff on you, and trying to maybe insert an iFrame, or an image, or to do an XSS attack.
+If you don't know what that means, essentially when you get data from a user, or whenever you're displaying data from an untrusted (or even what you think is trusted) source, you must make sure that the user isn't doing any _Sneaky Pete_ stuff on you, and trying to maybe insert an iFrame, or an image, or to do an XSS attack.

 Here I've got an example: